Philadelphia, PA, Schools with EMT Programs

 Students who want to study to become EMTs near Philadelphia have a number of schools from which to choose.
 This article profiles three that are within 35 minutes of the city center and the courses, certificates and associate degree programs they offer.
 There is a table of data about each school, such as enrollment, tuition and campus setting, arranged in a format that makes it simple for individuals to compare these institutions.

-- Jefferson Medical College at Thomas Jefferson University offers an EMT-Basic course as well as a paramedic training program.
+- Jefferson Health, which is part of Thomas Jefferson University, offers an EMT certification course as well as a paramedic training program.
 This school is in the heart of downtown Philly.

-- Students can take an EMT-Basic course at Villanova University, about 13 miles from downtown.
+- Students can take an EMT certification course at Villanova University, about 13 miles from downtown.

-- At Delaware County Community College (DCCC), 26 miles from downtown Philly, an EMT certificate of competency is available, along with an associate's degree in paramedic-advanced life support.
+- At Delaware County Community College (DCCC), 26 miles from downtown Philly in Media, PA, an EMT certificate of competency is available, along with an associate's degree in paramedic - advanced life support.

 Comparison of Schools